Why do we gain weight?

 In the same way, there is a diversity of reasons why we gain weight that range from physical to mental, emotional and generational.

-But behind this physical cause is mental stress which negatively affects our hormones.
+It is important to note however that the root of these physical causes is mental stress which negatively affects our hormones.

 Mental and emotional causes